Reindex data

 }

-Updating Documents in the Current Index
+Updating documents in the current index

-Operation specifics:
+Operation features:

 POST <index_name>/_update_by_query